Intangible asset

 An intangible asset is an asset that lacks physical substance.
 Examples are patents, copyright, franchises, goodwill, trademarks, and trade names, reputation, R&D, know-how, organizational capital as well as any form of digital asset such as software and data.
 This is in contrast to physical assets (machinery, buildings, etc.) and financial assets (government securities, etc.).

 Intangible assets are usually very difficult to value.
 Today, a large part of the corporate economy (in terms of net present value) consists of intangible assets, reflecting the growth of information technology (IT) and organizational capital.
 Specifically, each dollar of IT has been found to be associated with and increase in firm market valuation of over $10, compared with an increase of just over $1 per dollar of investment in other tangible assets.
 Furthermore, firms that both make organizational capital investments and have a large computer capital stock have disproportionately higher market valuations.

+Historial background

+The concept of intangible assets can be traced back to economists such as Thorstein Veblen, who described them as non-physical forms of wealth whose value comes from the expected future earnings associated with owning them: "immaterial items of wealth, immaterial facts owned, valued, and capitalized on an appraisement of the gain to be derived from their possession".

+In the 1960s, the concept of "intangible capital" began to emerge in economic thinking as a way of describing the productive value of knowledge, as reflected in Fritz Machlup's 1962 work The Production and Distribution of Knowledge in the United States.
+The publication of the OECD's Frascati Manual in 1963 also contributed to this development by providing a common framework for measuring and surveying research and development (R&D), treating it as an economic activity distinct from related scientific activities (RSA).
+The term later gained wider use in the economic literature through contributions from scholars such as Zvi Griliches in the 1980s, who used it to describe a firm's overall stock of knowledge, measured primarily through R&D and patents.

+In practice, intangible assets were largely ignored and often viewed with suspicion by traditional accounting, which remained focused on tangible capital.
+By 1975, intangible assets represented only about 17% of the assets reported on the balance sheets of S&P 500 companies.

+With the arrival of information technology age, economists began to realize that such changes were not fully reflected in traditional measures of economic growth and productivity.
+In 1987, Robert Solow famously observed: “we can see the computer revolution everywhere except in the productivity data”.
+This apparent contradiction was also reflected in the growing gap between the market value of technology companies and their value measured by traditional accounting.
+Such paradox led to a broader discussion about how economic growth should be measured including intangible assets.